Recent and/or future instructors: Orit Shaer

 Recent and/or future instructors: Alexa VanHattum

 This course focuses on modeling and specifying computer systems.
 Students will learn how to reason about the properties and expected behavior of modern software.
 Topics include designing specifications, property-based testing, model checking, and satisfiability solvers.
 We will use real-world case studies to motivate the analysis of reliable computer systems.
 By the end of the course, students will be able to (1) design specifications for the expected behavior of a system, (2) model system behavior using state-of-the-art tools with automated formal methods, and (3) identify and prevent software bugs.
 While prior experience with algorithm design and analysis is expected, the course will cover any necessary background in systems programming and formal methods.Enrollment in this course is by permission of the instructor only.
-Interested students should fill out this Google Form.
+Students who are interested in taking this course should fill out this Google Form.

 offered | Spring semester only |